 Ensure that the language in which error check occurs is the one that handles the error.

-Avoid assuming that the language makes a distinction between upper case and lower case letters in identifiers.
+Avoid assuming that the language makes (or does not make) a distinction between upper case and lower case letters in identifiers.

 Avoid using a special character as the first character in identifiers.